N0K0/aicompo-tg19/readme.md

  * You only move one square per game tick.
  * If you don't send a new command until the new game tick the game picks a random direction for you.
  * Each game tick the latest command sent by all players is handled at the same time.
- * If you try to move into a square that is already occupied by another bot the move fails.
  * You win by having the most points at the end of the game.
  * The round is over when there are either no pellets left, or only one player left.
  * The round is over when tick 1000 is reached.